Health Impact of Particulate Matter PM2.5 and PM10

 Older adults are at increased risk, because they may have undiagnosed heart or lung disease or diabetes.
 Many studies show that when particle levels are high, older adults are more likely to be hospitalized and some may die of aggravated heart or lung disease.

-But it really effects all of us.
+But it really affects all of us.

 The impact of air pollution may not always reflect immediately on an individual’s health, hence the gravity may not be easily understood.
 But the fact is that it affects a large proportion of the population, which makes this an important issue in global health.

-A Lancet study (nations within a nation report) that estimated the disease burden and risk factors across all states of India from 333 disease conditions and injuries and 84 risk factors for each state of India from 1990 to 2016, ranked air pollution as the second leading risk factor for DALY(disability-adjusted life-years) after child and mother malnutrition.
+A Lancet study (nations within a nation report) that estimated the disease burden and risk factors across all states of India from 333 disease conditions and injuries and 84 risk factors for each state of India from 1990 to 2016, ranked air pollution as the second leading risk factor for DALY (disability-adjusted life-years) after child and mother malnutrition.
 WHO reports that in 2015, around 9.2 million people died - one in six of total global deaths – as a result of air pollution exposure.
 India accounted for about 28 per cent of that figure with about 2.51 million deaths.

 We need to wake up to the fact that air pollution is now the world’s largest single environmental health risk, for us and for our children.
 As a country, and as a species, we have to come together to reverse the current trends, before it is too late.